Information Geometry Approach to Parameter Estimation in Hidden Markov Models

 \section{Implementation of em-algorithm}

-\Label{ASImp} It is not trivial to implement m-step and e-step because it is not easy to calculate the derivatives of the Perron-Frobenius eigenvalue.
-Although the implementation of em-algorithm based on Bregman divergence and its related algorithm were discussed in \cite{FN,MTKE}, we discuss this problem in a different way.
+\Label{ASImp} It is not trivial to implement E-step and M-step because it is not easy to calculate the derivatives of the Perron-Frobenius eigenvalue.
+Although the implementation of the em-algorithm based on Bregman divergence and its related algorithm were discussed in \cite{FN,MTKE}, we discuss this problem in a different way.
 Fortunately, we can avoid the calculations of the derivatives as follows.
-In the e-step, we find $\vec{\theta}_{2,3;j}$ from $\vec{\eta}_{3;j}$ as follows.
+In the M-step, we find $\vec{\theta}_{2,3;j}$ from $\vec{\eta}_{3;j}$ as follows.
 Using the formula \eqref{eq1-28-2}, we calculate $\vec{\theta}(\vec{Y}_{1,2}^n,\vec{\eta}_{3;j})$.
 Then, by using \eqref{1-1}, $\vec{\theta}_{2,3;j}$ is given as

 These calculations can be done by derivative-free optimization algorithms \cite{CSV,MKK} represented by Nelder-Mead method \cite{NM}.
 A derivative-free optimization algorithm maximizes a concave function without calculating the derivative only with calculating the outcomes with several inputs.